bhavsarsahil/Weather-App/README.md

 Clone the repository.
 Open the project in Android Studio.
 Build and run the project on an emulator or a physical device.
+Otherwise :- download only app.zip in your phone and extract app.zip and install apk and use👍

 Usage :-
 Open the app.